 - Implementation content addressing “how to get started” concerns

 These topics capture existing demand from prospects already searching for solutions.
 They convert at significantly higher rates than Top-of-Funnel awareness content targeting cold audiences who don’t know they have a problem yet.
+Use our B2B Content Marketing Strategy Checklist to map BOFU topics to each stage of your buyer journey before building your content calendar.

 Marketing automation platforms enable attribution modeling that connects content touches to pipeline progression.
 You can see exactly which pieces move prospects through the sales cycle and which ones just generate pageviews that never convert.